 - Roll for 30-60 seconds, and then switch legs.

-Most people don’t think of the shins when they think of foam roller exercises for legs, but there are muscle groups along the medial and lateral compartments of your shin bone that can get quite stiff and sore.
+Most people don’t think of the shins when they think of foam roller exercises, but there are muscle groups along the medial and lateral compartments of your shin bone that can get quite stiff and sore.
+They’re heavily used when running on hard surfaces and can flare up as shin splints if overloaded.

 Using a foam roller on your shin can help loosen up your anterior tibialis muscle along the inside of your shin and the peroneal muscle groups along the outside of your shin.